-What’s a Garden Club?
 Do you want to garden, or learn about gardening, but don’t want the full responsibility of your own garden space?
-Join a Garden Club!
+Join a garden club!
 The clubs offer a chance to learn about permaculture and get some hands on experience in a garden – plus you get to share in the bounty.
 Each club is a little different, with different sites,

 They’re open to anyone and free to join.

-Community Orchard/River Garden If you like the idea of gardening with kids, then consider joining A Place To Grow.
-Or if you want to learn from one of the Stewards in particular, you'll want to join the Garden Club that they organize (see About for details).
+Community Orchard/River Garden If you like the idea of gardening with kids, then consider joining A Place to Grow (Lord Roberts).
+Or if you want to learn from one of the stewards in particular, you'll want to join the garden club that they organize.
 Or join a club with a friend!

-How do I pick the right Garden Club?
+How do I pick the right garden club?

-The main differences between the Garden Clubs are:
+The main differences between the garden clubs are:

 Do I have to join a club to participate?